Therapeutic Plasma Exchange · Plasmapheresis · Scottsdale, Arizona

 One-third of his plasma goes untouched — not because that's clinically appropriate, but because the number is fixed regardless of body size.

-What plasma volume do you exchange, and how is that calculated for my body size?
+What percentage of my calculated plasma volume do you exchange, and how is that number derived for my body?

 2. How Many Nurses Are in the Room — and How Experienced Are They